How to unblock a toilet

 How to unblock a toilet using cling film

 Using cling film to unblock a toilet definitely has a mixed reputation.
-It’s success seems to depend on the water pressure in your toilet system.
+Its success seems to depend on the water pressure in your toilet system.

 If you have high water pressure, this works really well, but if you have low water pressure then it’s often ineffective.